seanwhs/Tutorials/NextJS/Build-a-QuickBooks-Clone/Part11-Customers-and-Vendors.md

 ### 3. Build the customer list + form page

-In the same folder, create page.tsx:
+In the same folder, create `page.tsx`:

 ```tsx
 import { auth } from "@clerk/nextjs/server";